 How to Set Up ChatGPT for Teaching

-Protect learners: don't enter names or data in ChatGPT.
-Use "Learner A" instead, (safeguarding).
+Protect learners: don't enter names or personal data in ChatGPT.
+Use "Learner A" instead.
 Check your school's AI policy with IT staff.
-Department accounts can track usage, keeping things consistent.
+If your school has a managed or closed AI tool, follow the agreed data-protection route before using any pupil information.

 Once logged in, the interface is straightforward: type your prompt in the text box and press enter.
 Start with simple requests like 'Create five multiple choice questions on photosynthesis for Year 7' before attempting complex tasks.
 Save successful prompts in a document for quick reuse; many teachers build prompt libraries organised by subject and task type.
 For example, a Year 3 teacher might save 'Generate a word problem involving addition and subtraction within 100, using everyday classroom objects' as a template.